-In addition, the Petition fails to provide a reasonably comprehensive description of the qualifications to be met by individuals to be employed by the Charter School, as required by Education Code section 47605, subdivision (b)(5)(E).
-While the Petition details the qualifications the Charter School requires for teachers "of core academic subjects" and the "site director," it does not list the qualifications for a number of other important employees referenced in the staffing plan above.
+The Petition fails to provide a reasonably comprehensive description of the qualifications to be met by individuals to be employed by the Charter School, as required by Education Code section 47605, subdivision (b)(5)(E).
+While the Petition details the qualifications the Charter School requires for teachers "of core academic subjects" and the "site director," it does not list the qualifications for a number of other important employees referenced in the staffing plan.
 (Petition, pg.
-111-12.)
+108-109.)
 For example, the Petition does not list specific qualifications for the PE teacher, tutors, site administrators, and Dean of Students.
+Additionally, while the Petition states that the Charter School will have a PE Teacher during its first year in operation (Petition, pg.
+145.), the Appendix fails to list a PE Teacher in the Charter School's proposed budget.
+(Appx.
+F.)